bethsmith0623/Roulette/README.md

 **_NEXT STEPS_**

-1. Add logic to generate a pointer with a wheel that spins.
+1. Add logic to generate a pointer with a wheel that spins (requires knowledge in HTML5 Canvas).
 2. Add logic for betting on RED or BLACK.
 3. Add logic for betting on ODD or EVEN numbers.
 4. Add logic for betting on 1st dozen, 2nd dozen, or 3rd dozen.